After slow start, Maryland women’s basketball rolls to win in opener

 Developing defense

-Frese wasn’t really concerned with the offense during preseason camp.
-The team returned all five starters and its top eight scorers, so she knew the points would be there.
-The emphasis has been on defense as the biggest weakness within the roster.
+Frese wasn’t concerned with the offense during preseason camp.
+The Terps returned all five starters and their top eight scorers, so she knew the points would be there.
+The emphasis was on defense as the team’s biggest shortcoming.

-Maryland deployed a full-court press during multiple stretches and was able to create 19 turnovers in the game.
-Longwood shot a blistering 57.1 percent in the first quarter, but that fell to 39 percent by the end of the game as it never shot higher than 35.3 percent in the other three quarters.
+Maryland deployed a full-court press for stretches Tuesday and was able to create 19 turnovers.
+Longwood shot a blistering 57.1 percent in the first quarter, but that fell to 39 percent for the game.

-“I just think we tried to like speed them up,” Collins said. “...
-We were, like, really sloppy in the beginning, but when Coach B told us get in our gaps, get in my line and just speed them up.
-And to use our length.
-We're one of the biggest teams in the country, so when we use our length and just got into the gaps and did what we're supposed to do, we sped them up and we got the stops that we needed.”
+“I just think we tried to speed them up,” Collins said. “...
+We were really sloppy in the beginning, but Coach B told us to get in our gaps, get in my line and just speed them up — and to use our length.
+We’re one of the biggest teams in the country, so when we used our length and just got into the gaps and did what we’re supposed to do, we sped them up and we got the stops that we needed.”

-No Diamond Miller
+No Miller

-The Terps were without first-team all-Big Ten guard Diamond Miller as she continues to nurse a sore right knee that kept her out of both preseason games.
-Frese has said there’s no structural damage, but they’ve elected to be patient with her return.
-Benzan, Reese, Owusu, Collins and Chloe Bibby started and Faith Masonius and freshman Shyanne Sellers were first off the bench.
+The Terps were without first-team all-Big Ten guard Diamond Miller as she continues to nurse a sore right knee that kept her out of both exhibition games.
+Frese has said there’s no structural damage, but the team has elected to be patient.
+Benzan, Reese, Owusu, Collins and Chloe Bibby started; Faith Masonius and Sellers were first off the bench.

 “When you lose a dynamic scorer and your best defender, everyone has to do a little bit more,” Frese said.
 “I like the response by our vets.
 I thought Ashley was really aggressive on both ends of the floor, which is where we need her to be and set the tone.”